-2.4.1 New and amended standards adopted by the Company
+2.4.1 New and amended standards adopted by the Group

 COVID-19-Related Rent Concessions Amendment to IFRS 16 issued on 28 May 2020 and effective for annual periods beginning on or after 1 June 2020.
 The amendment provides lessees with relief in the form of an optional exemption from assessing whether a rent concession related to COVID-19 is a lease modification.
-Lessees can elect 2.4.1 New and amended standards adopted by the Company (continued)

-to account for rent concessions in the same way as if they were not lease modifications.
-The practical expedient only applies to rent concessions occurring as a direct consequence of the COVID-19 pandemic and only if all of the following conditions are met: the change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; any reduction in lease payments affects only payments due on or before 30 June 2021; and there is no substantive change to other terms and conditions of the lease.
-The Company did not apply the stated concession.
+Lessees can elect to account for rent concessions in the same way as if they were not lease modifications.
+The practical expedient only applies to rent concessions occurring as a direct consequence of the COVID-19 pandemic and only if all of the following conditions are met: the change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; any reduction in lease payments affects only payments due on or 30 June 2021; and there is no substantive change to other terms and conditions of the lease.
+The Group did not apply the stated concession.

-The following amended standards became effective from 1 January 2020, but did not have a material impact on the Company:
+The following amended standards became effective from 1 January 2020, but did not have a material impact on the Group: